30 Best Things To Do in Bangkok: The Ultimate Travel Guide

 Final Thoughts on Bangkok

 We know Bangkok has its fair share of detractors, and at times we’ve been desperate to get out of the city too.
 But it’s still a place we always look forward to coming back to.
-The city is evolving at a staggering pace, and there’s always something new and exciting to experience.
-That’s why we never skip it.
-On every trip we take to Thailand, we always set aside 4 or 5 days to fully get under the city’s skin.
+The city never sleeps, and never stops evolving, with something new and exciting popping up every year.
+That’s why we never skip it: we always plan 4 or 5 days to fully get under the city’s skin.
 Because it’s just one of those places that never stops surprising you.
-We hope you’ve enjoyed reading our list of the 30 best things to do in Bangkok.